 - Perceived lack of personal space can send shoppers packing.
 We call this the “butt-brush effect.”
 Whatever layout you choose for your store, be sure the aisles are wide enough for comfortable browsing.

 - Studies show 90% of Americans automatically turn right when entering a store, so reward that natural inclination by displaying some must-have merchandise immediately to the right.
 The right-hand wall that shoppers see first is a high-power location, too.

 Understanding what drives customer shopping behaviors will help you design a store layout that invites exploration.
-It will also help you create tempting merchandise displays and an overall ambiance that rewards customers with an exceptional shopping experience.
+It will also help you create an overall ambiance and tempting merchandise displays that reward customers with an exceptional shopping experience.